12 Memories

 12 Memories is the fourth studio album from Scottish alternative rock band Travis.
 The album was released on 11 October 2003 on Epic Records.
-In comparison, the album is a much more mature and lyrically darker album, focusing on issues such as the 2003 Iraq invasion, politicians, psychological crisis and domestic abuse.
+In comparison to their other works, the album is more lyrically dark, focusing on issues such as the 2003 Iraq invasion, politicians, psychological crisis and domestic abuse.

 Background and recording

 Travis drummer Neil Primrose suffered a severe spinal injury in a swimming pool accident in July 2002.
 The band were forced to take six months off during his recuperation before regrouping.
 Moving into a cottage on the island of Mull they set up a small studio, and over two weeks, came up with nine new songs that would form the basis of 12 Memories.

 Musically, 12 Memories has embraced use of distorted guitars and a more electronic, rockier and even trip hop style.
 Three singles were released from the album - "Re-Offender", a track that deals with domestic abuse, "The Beautiful Occupation", a song which was inspired by the invasion of Iraq by US and coalition forces in 2003, and "Love Will Come Through", a more traditional Travis song, which was later featured in a marketing campaign by the Post Office.
-Whilst being titled 12 Memories, there are only eleven tracks on the album, each one of these a "memory."
+Whilst being titled 12 Memories, there are only eleven tracks on the album, each one of these a "memory".
 The "12th memory" is actually "Some Sad Song", a hidden track following the last track that criticises the Catholic school system, in which vocalist and songwriter Fran Healy was educated.
 The album cover is somewhat similar to those of The Beatles's Let It Be (1970) and U2's Pop (1997).

 This is the only Travis album without their logo on the album cover.
 However, their logo can be seen from the album cover, as the visible part of the rear back cover, the Travis logo can be found.
 The rear back cover is also similar to the cover of "Re-Offender", the lead single.
 As the album does not display the title on the cover either, a sticker is featured on the case which says the title of the album.
 Also, a Parental Guidance logo is featured as a sticker on the case.